Introduction

 }

-To run functions such as RunPAGA(), RunSCVELO(), scop requires conda to create a separate python environment.
+To run functions such as RunPAGA(), RunSCVELO(), scop requires conda to create a separate environment.
 The default environment name is "scop_env".
 You can specify the environment name for scop by setting options(scop_envname = "new_name").

 Now, you can run PrepareEnv() to create the python environment for scop.
 If the conda binary is not found, it will automatically download and install miniconda.